.st0{fill:#FFFFFF;}

 Aim to do 2 free weight, full-body strength training sessions per week.
 Using free weights will replicate the conditions of the trek and ensure your balancing muscles are put into use.
 Squats, lunges, step-ups and deadlifts are great for building lower body strength.
 Your legs will be worked extensively on the incline you will be facing on the Everest Base Camp Trek>, so these compound exercises are a great start.

 Bench press, pull ups and press-ups will help work out the upper body.
 While not used as much as the lower body, your upper body will still be tested as you carry backpacks for long distances.
-With all strength training, it is important to maintain proper form and to start at a comfortable level for 10-12 repetitions, then slowly work your way up in weight.
+With all strength training, it is important to maintain proper form and to start at a comfortable level for 10-12 repetitions, then slowly work your way up in weights

 Mental Strength